 Emma Clarke was born in Liverpool in 1876, as one of fourteen children to parents William and Wilhelmina Clarke.
 Clarke’s younger sister, Jane, also featured for the team, and Gibbs thinks there may have been a third sister, Mary.

-Merseyside could be a very hostile place for young black people to live.
-Black people were considered second-class citizens and there was very little solidarity be-tween white and black communities.
-In Jacqueline Jenkinson’s book ‘Black 1919: Riots, Racism, and Resistance in Imperial Britain’, she details one occasion where 120 black men were fired from a factory in Liverpool after white co-workers refused to work with them.
+Merseyside could be a very hostile place for young Black people to live.
+Black people were considered second-class citizens and there was very little solidarity between white and Black communities.
+In Jacqueline Jenkinson’s book ‘Black 1919: Riots, Racism, and Resistance in Imperial Britain’, she details one occasion where 120 Black men were fired from a factory in Liverpool after white co-workers refused to work with them.

-Racism was ingrained into the fabric of the culture at the time, and women’s working rights did not stretch much further than lower skilled and lower paid jobs.
 At the age of fifteen, Clarke began working as a confectioner’s apprentice.
 Her footballing education, however, was forged on the cobbled streets of her local neighbourhood.